 Drawing from more than 120 years of expert community care and more than 300 healthcare professionals, VNA works closely with you and your physician to create a customized plan of care.
 Our depth and level of service enables us to care for a wide range of patient needs, and we form lasting relationships with families as a result.
 We consider serving families during this time to be our greatest privilege.

-In hospice, emphasis is placed on caring for the whole person — physical, emotional, social and spiritual — in a pain-free home environment where you and your loved ones are able to concentrate your energy on each other.
+In hospice, emphasis is placed on caring for the whole person — physical, emotional, social and spiritual — in an environment where you and your loved ones are able to concentrate your energy on each other.
 We respect the privacy and lifestyle of your family and work with you to develop a plan of care that brings peace of mind during this difficult time.